Who we are

 WI’s Ripples of Change initiative is recommending small local changes to make life a little easier for people with disabilities.
 This month is all about Canada Post.

-Meetings to increase awareness of Sex Trafficking in Ontario are being planned for autumn 2023.
+Meetings to increase awareness of Sex Trafficking in Ontario were being planned for autumn 2023.
+Stay Tuned for more information

 WI members across Canada are making plans to attend the WI Canada national convention in Nova Scotia in September 2024 and the ACWW worldwide convention in Ottawa in 2026.
 Watch this space for updates!